FAQs (Frequently Asked Questions)

 On streets where there is no meter payment required, (including time restricted streets).
 The non-metered permit will also allow parking in metered areas after the meter is no longer in effect but permit holders must still adhere to all other posted parking restrictions.

-Under the Parking Meter By-law any vehicle that takes up more than one parking space is required to pay for 2 parking spaces.
+Under the Parking Meter By-law any vehicle that takes up more than one parking space is required to pay for two parking spaces.
 This applies to any vehicle whether they are a mobile vendor or not.

 You will need the following to apply for a permit: